on the edge

 computers & technology, books & writing, civilisation & society, cars & stuff

-Greg BlackContact Me If you’re not living life on the edge, you’re taking up too much space.
+Greg Blackgjb at gbch dot net If you’re not living life on the edge, you’re taking up too much space.

 Syndication / Categories